esimmons1/Flock/README.md

 Boids Flocking Simulation
 =========================

-By Ellis Simmons, May 2025
+By: Ellis Simmons, May 2025
 Made with Processing

 What is this?